edisonaugusthy/ng-scrollbar/projects/ng-scrollbar/README.md

 | angular 2.x.x - 11.x.x | 0.0.1 and above |

 ## Usage steps
- - Run `npm i ng7-storage --save` in command prompt from root of your project folder
+ - Run `npm i ng-scroller --save` in command prompt from root of your project folder
  - Add import to App Module like this `import { NgScrollbarModule } from 'ng-scrollbar';`
  - Add to imports array in app module